All you need to know about convicted driver car insurance

 2. SP50 – Exceeding speed limit on a motorway

-3. IN10 – Using a vehicle uninsured against third party risks
+3. IN10 – Using a vehicle uninsured against third party risks (driving without insurance)

 4. CU80 – Breach of requirements as to control of the vehicle, mobile telephone etc

-5. DR10 - Driving or attempting to drive with alcohol level above limit
+5. DR10 - Driving or attempting to drive with alcohol level above limit (drink driving)

 1. SP30 - Exceeding statutory speed limit on a public road

-Although much fewer women are convicted of speeding than men, it’s still by far the most common motoring offence for women.
-If you’re caught speeding then you’re going to receive a minimum punishment in the form of a £100 fine and 3 penalty points on your licence.
-You can receive up to 6 penalty points for speeding, depending on how fast you were going and whether it’s your first offence.
+Although far fewer women are convicted of speeding than men, it’s still by far the most common motoring offence for women.
+Punishments range from a £200 and three penalty points to six penalty points – depending on how fast you were going and whether it’s your first offence.